muratk5n/thirdwave/en/README.md

 ---

 [Good times](https://drive.google.com/uc?export=view&id=1r8wAGwhOmflPy0vCbbSEM0mSb16Ua7qF)..
 But need to close that chapter.
-Even JS himself seems to have moved on..
+Even JS seems to have moved on..

 ---